 We recently spoke with George, our intern for the week, to find out what questions teenage boys have about periods.
-This process opened our eyes to the inconsistency of education across genders when it comes to women’s bodies and especially periods.
+This process opened our eyes to the inconsistency of education across genders when it comes to people’s bodies and especially periods.
 72% of boys have never been taught anything about the menstrual cycle and three quarters of children aren’t satisfied with the education on periods they receive.
 Typically, the details of the topic are often kept for when the boys have been scurried out the room and let outside early to play.

 This evasive attitude towards period education is damaging for our society and the way in which girls and boys, and eventually women and men, interact.
 We think it’s high time that children are given the same level of education in all areas, including the menstrual cycle.